The 3 Best Tips on How to Create a Safe Workplace

 It’s an employer’s responsibility to provide a safe work environment.
 But everyone can play a role in creating a safer workplace.
 We spoke with Regional Safety Manager Tom Saylor who specializes in educating companies and workers about the importance of building safety.
-He suggests three ways to make working indoors safer.
+He gives the 3 most important tips on how to create a safe workplace.

-Working long hours in a hot building can be hazardous to an employee’s health.
-Saylor recommends that workers get adequate fluids, dress appropriately for their working conditions and stay aware of the factors that could lead to heat illness.
-He also stresses that proper rest and adjusting your diet to include smaller, healthier meals is important to avoid heat illness.
+Working long hours in a hot building can be hazardous to an employee’s health, putting an even greater importance on heat illness prevention tactics.
+Saylor recommends that workers know how to prevent heat illness - get adequate fluids, dress appropriately for their working conditions and stay aware of the factors that could lead to heat illness.
+He also stresses that proper rest and adjusting your diet to include smaller, healthier meals is important for heat illness prevention

-Tom recommends using the OSHA-NIOSH Heat Safety Tool App to monitor the heat index and stay aware of potential health dangers.
+Tom says the best heat illness prevention tactics involve using the OSHA-NIOSH Heat Safety Tool App to monitor the heat index and stay aware of potential health dangers.
 It’s a free app that improves the awareness of heat conditions, types of heat illnesses and their symptoms.
 It even provides first aid measures to take when you have heat illness and is available in Spanish.

 Warehouses and manufacturing buildings are busy workplaces.
 Workers must walk quickly around the jobsite to keep up with production.
 This fast-paced working environment can mean that not enough attention is being paid to housekeeping and unkempt working spaces can result in a slip, trip or fall.